kylemcdonald/i2i-realtime/readme.md

 Does not encode or decode image files, just sends the image file buffer.

+Also runs the settings server on port 5556, and batches the requests before they are sent to workers.

+## `transform.py`

+Transforms the images received on port 5555 and returns them on port 5558.

+Images are received in batches, as msgpack-packed dicts with the keys: timestamp, index, frames, indices.

+frames and indices are lists. frames may contain jpg images, or paths to jpg images.

+This script may run on multiple PCs, if you add the `--primary_hostname` parameter so it can connect to the primary server that is running `stream-images.py`.

+## `collector.py`

+Receives all the results on port 5558 and publishes them on port 5557.

 ## `show-stream.py`

-Displays the JPEG files streaming to the specified port.
+Displays the JPEG output streaming to port 5557.

-## `transform.py`

-Transforms the images received on port 5555 and returns them on port 5557.

-Receives prompts and other commands as strings on port 5556.

 ## `input-publisher.py`